Gauravonthemixx/Predicting-London-Housing-Prices/README.md

 ### 1.📍🗺 Limiting the Data Set to just Bromley and Croydon

-I decided to use the data that I had for the project to limit my model to postcodes beginning with BR to CR as corresponded to a contiguous collection of all addresses from Bromley to Croydon in South East London.
-Whilst this would mean I wouldn't have the one-stop solution for all property purchasers in London that I had hoped for, it wasn't too much of a setback as I could still create a good proof of concept based on this narrower geographical region which I intend to scale up once I have had the 3 weeks or so that I need to run my scraper to collect all 3.5 million London properties!
+I opted to utilize the available data for the project, restricting my model to postcodes starting from BR to CR, encompassing a contiguous range of addresses spanning from Bromley to Croydon in South East London.
+While this decision meant that I wouldn't achieve the comprehensive solution for all property buyers in London initially envisioned, it didn't pose a significant setback.
+Instead, I could still develop a robust proof of concept focusing on this narrower geographical region.
+Furthermore, I plan to expand this model once I allocate approximately three weeks to run my scraper, enabling the collection of data on all 3.5 million London properties.

 ### 2. ⛔️⏳**Only include Freehold sales in final dataset**